St Mary's Church, Goudhurst: Building

 The church stands on a hill and its tower commands impressive views of the surrounding countryside.

 For this reason it was a major surveying point in the Anglo-French Survey (1784–1790) to measure the precise distance and relationship between the Paris Observatory and the Royal Greenwich Observatory, supervised by General William Roy.

 A large 13th-century sandstone church with aisles to the naves and side chapels in the chancel, the church has been altered and restored many times over the centuries.
-The 115 feet tall spire and the tower were destroyed by lightning in 1637.
+The 115 feet tall spire and the tower were destroyed by lightning on 23 August 1637, melting all five bells held within.
 In 1638 three London masons Edmund Kinsman, James Holman and John Young rebuilt the west tower in a truncated Classical/Gothic style.
 The clock face is early 20th-century.
+The tower now contains a ring of eight bells.

 Inside there is simple arched piscina and a hollow chamfered ambry in the largely 19th-century chancel (built based on excavations made during the Victorian restoration) which has a fine 19th-century altar rail with iron-twist uprights to the Sanctuary.
 Attached to the tower and the vestry is a spear-head railed enclosed area for footstones to the Bathurst family.
 The nave is of five-bay arcades while the rood screens to the North and South chapels incorporate 14th or 15th-century panelling with the upper section of the screen to the South chapel carved as a memorial to the First World War.
 The pulpit with its brass candlesticks and book rest stands on an octagonal stone base and steps with iron and brass rails.
 The body of the pulpit is 13th-century with figures of the apostles and evangelical symbols carved in relief.
 The brass lectern is 19th-century while the font in the nave has a 19th-century bowl with evangelical symbols and stands on a medieval (probably 15th-century) base.
 Another medieval bowl is located in the north aisle decorated with arcading and crosses.

 From 1865 to 1870 the church was restored by the architects William Slater and Richard Carpenter, the alterations being supervised by Ewan Christian.
 A further restoration by Carpenter alone in 1877 included the building of a vestry and a large part of the South aisle.
-The church contains a remarkable painted wood and gesso effigy to Sir Alexander Culpeper (d.1537) and his wife Constance.
+The church contains a remarkable painted wood and gesso effigy to Sir Alexander Culpeper and his wife Constance.